cassiancc/ConGodsted/README.md

 For a more professional work history, [find me on LinkedIn](https://www.linkedin.com/in/con-godsted/).

-## A few of my noteworthy projects are
+## A few of my noteworthy projects are...

 - My work at INTERalliance!
 I've been the Internal Systems Admin at IA for the last four years, and I've managed [their site](https://interalliance.org) and the website for [TechOlympics](https://techolympics.org), the largest student run tech conference in the US since I started.
 While there, I also handled a full redesign of the website for [the Carnegie](https://thecarnegie.com), and ongoing maintenance on our custom [Wiki Races](https://github.com/INTERallianceGC/WikiRaces) webapp.
 - [Tier Away](https://tieraway.godsted.com)!
 Tier Away is an open source tier list designer, because you shouldn't need an account to make a private tier list.